igwgames/nes-starter-kit/README.md

 30. Ways to improve performance
     (Note: these will likely include changing the music engine, and doing stuff every other frame)
-31. Making the title screen prettier
+31. Making a full title screen
-    (Note: Probably means showing how to replace the text title screen with something prettier)
 32. Animating background tiles
 33. [Playing your game on a real NES](./guide/section_4/real_nes.md)
 34. Making a "real" cartridge